IQSeC-Lab/PQC_IoT/README.md

 This research project evaluates the performance of post-quantum cryptographic algorithms on resource-constrained hardware.
 Our experiments were conducted on two Raspberry Pi units to benchmark key operations.

+**This Paper is accepted to IEEE International Conference on Quantum Computing and Engineering (QCE25)**

 ## Project Structure

 - `1-Guides`: Provides guides on how to install all the dependencies needed.